Blog icon

 Our VAM technologies are world‑leading and possess significant advantages over others.

-They have been developed and successfully proved at a large scale at a mine site.
+They have been developed and successfully proved at a large scale at a mine site using mine-generated ventilation air.

 For example:

-With all necessary operating data, engineering and safety management experience, these units are ready for further scale up in Australian mines, with the potential to be used overseas coal mines, such as in the US and China.
+With all necessary operating data, engineering and safety management experience, these units are ready for further scale up in Australian mines, with the potential to be used in overseas coal mines, such as in the US, China and India.